wu-semsys/beam_tutorial/beam_technical_documentation.md

 1. with elements to capture engineering-relevant information to enable the use of BEAM during AI system design and development
 2. with elements to add a risk and mitigation perspective

-In this document, version 3 of the BEAM notation is described for the user perspective.
-It is based on the [more extensive technical documentation for version 2](./beam_v2/beam_technical_documentation.md).
+In this document, the current version of the BEAM notation is described for the user perspective.
+It is based on a more extensive technical documentation of a previous version of BEAM (before semantic versioning was used), originally written by Bernhard Kollmann alongside his [master thesis](https://semantic-systems.org/wp-content/uploads/2024/11/Kollmann.pdf).

 A prototype of the BEAM notation was developed as a library for the diagramming tool [draw.io](draw.io).

-## BEAM v3 Core Elements
+## BEAM Core Elements

 The core elements in the table below can be used to represent the building blocks of (hybrid) AI systems.
 The connection between elements can be represented using the workflow connector (black arrow).